How Does a Butterfly Survive Winter?

 - Red-Spotted Purple / White Admiral (Limenitis arthemis)

-Chrysalis: Butterflies who spend the winter in chrysalis find a sheltered place like overhangs or deep shrubbery.
+Butterflies who spend the winter in chrysalis find a sheltered place like overhangs or deep shrubbery.
 The chrysalis, like the adult and caterpillar, stops development over the winter months and contains special chemicals to keep from freezing.
-When the warmer weather returns and the days lengthen, development resumes in the chrysalis and the adult butterfly emerges in time for fresh blooms on nectar plants.
+When the warmer weather returns and the days lengthen, development resumes in the chrysalis.
+The adult butterfly emerges in time for fresh blooms on nectar plants.
 Examples include:

 - Tiger Swallowtail (Papilio glaucus)